mattbrepo/SQLStatementLength/README.md

 $$L = f + \sum_{i=1}^n (g + \lfloor \log_{10} i \rfloor + 1) - g$$

-where the floored _log_ + 1 represents the number of digits in the number and the subtraction of _g_ accounts for the comma after the last ID which should not be in.
+where the floored _log_ + 1 represents the number of digits in the number and the subtraction of _g_ accounts for the comma after the last ID which should not be included.
 We can now write a simplified version of this formula to determine the upper bound L1:

 $$L1 > L1$$